Downlink/test/Readme.md

 ![]()
 ## Quick Tour

-We will create a server (*remote device*) that will generate random numbers as its sole service.

-And a client application (*remote client*) that will access the random numbers.

-The client will access the random numbers using a pull and push method.

-Using a *pull-method*, the client will capture the random numbers using a one time function call.

-Using a *push-method*, the client will watch the random numbers every 5 seconds for any changes.
-If the value changes, the remote device will send the new value to the remote client.

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour.svg?sanitize=true)
 [](quicktour.svg)

+In this quick tour, we will create a simple server application that generates random numbers as its sole service from the *remote device*.

+And a client application that will access the random numbers using a *pull* and *push* method from the *remote client* computer.

+Using a *pull-method*, the client will capture the random numbers as a one time function call.

+Using a *push-method*, the client will watch the value of the random numbers every 5 seconds.
+If the value changes, the remote device will send or *push* the new value to our remote client.

-Before you start, create an account and register your remote device with node-m2m server.
+Before you start, [create an account](https://www.node-m2m.com/m2m/account/create) and register your remote device.

 ### Remote Device Setup